Copyright © 2023-2025 The Johns Hopkins University Applied Physics Laboratory LLC

 ---|---|

-docker-ce | 23.0.1 |
+podman | 5.2+ |

-docker-compose | 1.29.2 |
+systemd | 252 |

 Puppet | 7 |

 The ANMS is designed to operate on a network where the MGSS Common Access Manager (CAM) is used to manage user accounts and a CAM Gateway is used as a reverse proxy within the ANMS installation to enforce user login sessions and access permissions.
 The ANMS has been exercised with CAM v5.1.0 in a test environment outside of the MGSS environment.
-To deploy the ANMS in an environment without a CAM instance available (or without using it) the ANMS can be built with a CAM Gateway emulator as described in Section 1.2.1, “Using a CAM Gateway Emulator”.
+To deploy the ANMS in an environment without a CAM instance available (or without using it) the ANMS can be built with a CAM Gateway emulator as described in Section 1.2.1.
 In any case, deployment and configuration of CAM itself is outside the scope of this document and is described in detail in the CAM Product Guide.

 To allow the ANMS to be tested in environments where a CAM Server is unavailable or too burdensome to set up, the ANMS can be built with an emulator of the CAM Gateway which uses static accounts, credentials, and access controls.
+This is now known as the "demo" configuration.

 The CAM Gateway emulator is for demonstration only and must not be present in a production installation.